 When did its history start?

 Hiroshima is a famous production area with the highest production of oysters in Japan.
-It is large, thick, and has plenty of rich umami.
-There’s a reason why it tastes good.
+Hiroshima's oyster is large, thick, and has plenty of rich umami.
+There's another reason why it tastes so good.

 Characteristics of Hiroshima oysters

 It's big, crisp, and has a rich flavor

 Hiroshima's oyster production is the number one in Japan.
 More than half of the production in Japan is made up of Hiroshima prefecture.
 The history of oyster farming began more than 400 years ago in the Muromachi period.

 A typical Hiroshima oyster has a small shell, but the meat is large and plump, and has a rich flavor.
 The season is from January to February.
 In recent years, “Kaki Komachi,” a variety of oyster that is thick without a change in its taste has been developed.
 It can be eaten all the year, so you can now enjoy a rich, crispy sweetness even in summer.Inside the oysters produced in Hiroshima, there are the famous brand “Kaki Komachi,” which has 30 chromosomes called triploid, “Ken oysters” from Jigozen, and shelled oysters using natural tidal flats “Aki no Hitotsubu”.